-Regardless, the case showed that HMA does log enough information to potentially be of some use to authorities, and that it will produce these logs if required to by a court.
+Regardless, the case showed that HMA does log enough information to potentially be of some use to authorities and that it will produce these logs if required to by a court.
 We don’t condone illegal activities, but if you’re concerned with law enforcement for any reason, you may want to opt for a zero-logs provider.

 HMA does permit torrenting and even offers specialized servers for torrenting and other P2P filesharing.
-The company’s policies do state that distribution of copyrighted content is not permitted, but this isn’t really enforceable since none of your activity is monitored or logged.
+The company’s policies do state that the distribution of copyrighted content is not permitted, but this isn’t really enforceable since none of your activity is monitored or logged.

 However, some users report issues with slow torrent speeds, likely due to the lack of port forwarding capabilities in the HMA apps.
 This probably won’t be an issue if you’re an occasional torrenter, but power users may need a VPN with more advanced options to reach top speeds and maximize their connections.

 Privacy and Policies Score: 3.25 / 5